 Daniel Aged: We’ve never really thought about it that way.
-I think we just try to follow the song, and allow the elements rhythmically, sonically, etc to suit the song in our eyes.
-I think we were inspired by combining quality playing and sounds on live instruments with some elements that are more mechanical or electronic feeling.
+I think we just try to follow the song, and allow the elements rhythmically and sonically to suit the composition.
+I think we were inspired by combining quality playing and live instruments with some elements that are more mechanical or electronic feeling.

 Andrew Aged: Just chasing the sounds we hear in our heads.

-Andrew: We started playing professionally fairly young, and we’re always able to take what we’d learn and apply it.
+Andrew: We started playing professionally fairly young.
 Even today, we’re always looking to improve musically, regardless of what’s going on, so it seems like being a musician is an inward search.
 Prior to touring we both studied jazz and improvisation at the University of Southern California.
-I had some great teachers including Joe Diorio, and Daniel had John Clayton, Alphonso Johnson, and lots of great players at school.
+I had some great teachers including Joe Diorio, and Daniel had John Clayton, Alphonso Johnson and lots of great players at school.
 So for a good while our emphasis was on our instruments and finding our voice through that.

-I read that “no world” was made in a big, rented room near your house.
-Can you talk me through the process of creating that studio.
-What were the considerations that had to be taken in terms of acoustics, the sound of the space and the criteria for the gear you put in there?
+I read that that the “no world” album was made in a big, rented room near your house.
+Can you talk me through the process of creating that studio?

-Daniel: There wasn’t much we could do in the way of treating acoustics.
-It had very high ceilings, glass windows, and concrete floors.
+Daniel: There wasn’t much we could do in terms of treating acoustics.
+It had very high ceilings, glass windows and concrete floors.
 It was inspiring to be in a big open place where sound carries, especially in the process of seeking the songs.
 We tried to capture the feeling of the room by micing instruments close up as well as far away.
-We ended up mixing the album in a different space.
+But we ended up mixing the album in a different space.

 Andrew: We’re looking for a roomy quality and a sort of no-rules approach to recording.